open/close all folders

 - Jerk with a Heart of Gold: While he usually treats Sue with disdain, he will nevertheless protect her and help herbut only when she'll never know he did.

-- Laser-Guided Karma: The series finale has Frankie lampshading how "Mike and I got the best revenge" in that Axl ends up the father of three sons who are just as lazy and stupid as he used to be.
+- Laser-Guided Karma: The series finale has Frankie lampshading how "Mike and I got the best revenge" in that Axl ends up the father of three sons who are just as rebellious, moody, irresponsible, and lazy as he used to be.

 - Mr. Fanservice: Is infamous for his Shirtless Scenes.
 He's played by a 19-year-old actor.